hyu1834/Point-Cloud-Registration-Using-Distance-Geometry/README.md

 # PointCloudRegistrationUsingDistanceGeometry
-This C++ API and GUI are implemented based on Methods for Calibration and Registration of Point Cloud Data Using Distance Geometry by Dr. Zhenxiang Jian
+C++ API and GUI for Point Cloud Registration Using Distance Geometry

+## Background
+The point cloud registration method in this tool is proposed and implemented by Dr. Jian, Zhenxiang.
+University of California, Davis

+The thesis can be found: http://search.proquest.com/docview/1832932748?pq-origsite=gscholar

 Dependencies:
 - Qt5